Moving Average Convergence-Divergence (MACD) - The Complete Guide

 Point D and associated area within the red circle:

-At point “D” the MACD line moved below the signal line.
-This gives a signal that we can expect a downward correction or even a reversal of the uptrend.
-Please note at before this crossover MACD line was in positive zone and was indicating a bullish market.
-This was the time to sell the already bought lot for EUR/USD.
-In case we were not holding any bought position before this point "D", we could short-sell the currency pair here to benefit from the possible downward move.
+At point “D” the MACD line moved below the signal line and hence indicated that we could expect a downward correction or even a reversal of the uptrend.
+Please note at prior to this crossover MACD line was in positive zone and was indicating a bullish market.
+In case we were already holding a long position for EUR/USD then this signal suggested to close the position.
+In case we were not holding any bought position before the point "D", we could short-sell the currency pair to benefit from the possible downward move.

 Point E and associated area within the red circle:

-The MACD line started crossing the signal line upward.
-This singled that the market may start going up.
-This signal was not a strong signal as the MACD line did not really move up sharply.
+At point E, the MACD line started crossing over the signal.
+This singled that the prices might start to go up.
+This signal did not prove to be a good signal as the MACD line did not really move up sharply.

-In MACD analysis it is not only the crossover signals but we need to watch the developments of the subsequent highs and lows.
+In MACD analysis it is not only the crossover signals which we need to focus on but we also need to watch the developments of the subsequent highs and lows.
 When the subsequent high or low points (peaks and valleys) in MACD line are going lower than the previous peaks or lows, it may give a good signal for an emerging down trend.
 Similarly if the subsequent high and low points in MACD line are going higher than the previous ones, it may give a good signal for an emerging uptrend.

 Please check about MACD Histogram to see what is this indicator and how to use it in technical analysis.